6 smart ways to Market your Company

 Follow-up phone calls let customers know they matter to your company.

-Drip e-mail, text messaging, and social media can be inexpensive and beneficial if used sparingly and in a way that the customer values.
+beneficial if used sparingly and in a way that the customer values.

 Like online forums, you'll need to provide useful information, not simply put out messages that say,